fusioncharts/dev_centre_docs/getting-started/plain-javascript/your-first-chart-using-plain-javascript.md

 width: '700', // Width of the chart
 height: '400', // Height of the chart
-dataFormat: 'json', // Data type renderAt:'chart-container', //Container where the chart will render
+dataFormat: 'json', // Data type
+renderAt: 'chart-container', //Container where the chart will render
 dataSource: {
 // Chart Configuration
 "chart": {